 Update 2016 - Ten Years of All-Star Telescope - below you can read about the beginnings of All-Star Telescope in 2006.
-2016 is our tenth anniversay year so we would like to offer an update and reflection on our ten years with All-Star Telescope.
+2016 was our tenth anniversay year and we offered an update and reflection on ten years with All-Star Telescope.
 So much has happened, it is difficult to know where to begin.
 But here are a few updates and reflections:

 1. Friends, friends and more friends: we are so grateful for the numerous new friends we have made over the past ten years because of All-Star Telescope.
 From numerous people locally who have found us and become good friends to folks around the world, we are grateful for the relationships created due to astronomy.
 One person visiting from Brazil arrived in Calgary and drove directly to All-Star Telescope to make a purchase.
 A few years later, when Canada won hockey gold at the Winter Olympics, he sent us a note of congratulations since we were Canadians he knew.
 Others, like George and Dalton who live a few kilometers away have enriched our lives and supported all our efforts.
 We can barely express our mountain of gratitude to them and to hundreds of others who supported, encouraged and inspired us over the past ten years.

 2. Astrophotography: As you might see below, astrophotography wasn't anywhere on our radar when we opened All-Star Telescope in 2006.
 I was only a visual observer and had built four Dobsonian telescopes, However, we look back to the day Dalton walked through the door and realize how significant this was.
 Dalton introduced us to astrophotography.
 In the last decade there has been a revolution in "astro-imaging" due to the advancement of digital and telescope equipment.